RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

   - A list of `DatedServiceJourneys`:
     - `datedServiceJourneyId`: Can be found in the respective Journey file in the NeTEx export (See above example xml)
     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included
-  - A list of `Journeys`:
+  - A list of `Journeys`.
+See above example on how to locate the fields in the NeTEx export:
     - `vehicleJourneyId`: Required if calls are not provided.
-Also known as 'turnummer'/trip number of the journey.
+Also known as 'turnummer'/trip number/privateCode of the journey.
     - `lineId`: Required if calls are not provided.
 Id for the line, e.g.: 'RUT:Line:32'.
 RUT:Line:0 can be used for DeadRuns
     - `departureDateTime`: Departure date time for the first call in the journey.
 This field is used to pinpoint the exact dated journey to be serviced
     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included